kkholst/mets/README.md

     Modern methods for survival analysis, including regression modelling (Cox, Fine-Gray, Ghosh-Lin, Binomial regression) with fast computation of influence functions.
     Restricted mean survival time regression and years lost for competing risks.
     Average treatment effects and G-computation.
+All functions can be used with clusters and will work for large data.

 ## Installation